AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-solidity.md

 ### Assertions

 Your assertion functions like `Assert.equal()` are provided to you by the `truffle/Assert.sol` library.
-This is the default assertion library, however you can include your own assertion library so long as the library loosely integrates with Truffle's test runner by triggering the correct assertion events.
+This is the default assertion library, however you can include your own assertion library so long as the library loosely integrates with platon truffle's test runner by triggering the correct assertion events.
 You can find all available assertion functions in `Assert.sol`.

 ### Deployed addresses

 The addresses of your deployed contracts (i.e., contracts that were deployed as part of your migrations) are available through the `truffle/DeployedAddresses.sol` library.
-This is provided by Truffle and is recompiled and relinked before each suite is run to provide your tests with Truffle's a clean room environment.
+This is provided by platon truffle and is recompiled and relinked before each suite is run to provide your tests with platon truffle's a clean room environment.
 This library provides functions for all of your deployed contracts, in the form of:

 ```solidity
 DeployedAddresses.<contract name>();